NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/3DPrintedProstateCancerModels/README.md

 ## Approach and Plan

-1. Learn how to use relevant 3D Slicer modules for prostate segmentation (modules/extensions to consider: Segment Editor, DeepInfer, TOMAAT, SlicerProstate)
+1. Learn how to use relevant 3D Slicer modules for prostate segmentation (modules/extensions to consider: Segment Editor, DeepInfer, TOMAAT, SlicerProstate).

 2. Review methods to segment other pertinent prostate anatomy in Slicer.